M.2 SSD hard drive

 1073741824 bytes (1.1 GB, 1.0 GiB) copied, 1.245678 s, 862 MB/s

-After testing, you can delete the temporary file:
+After testing, you can delete the temporary file using the following command:

 rm /mnt/myssd/testfile